 Applied Materials “Silicon Valley Turkey Trot”

-The Applied Materials “Silicon Valley Turkey Trot” reached its 12th year with 24,000 participants, raising over $900,000 for the Healthier Kids Foundation Santa Clara County, Housing Trust Silicon Valley, Second Harvest Food Bank of Santa Clara and San Mateo Counties, Second Harvest Food Bank of Santa Cruz County and The Health Trust.
-Founded by Silicon Valley Leadership Group President and CEO Carl Guardino in 2005, the Turkey Trot has raised nearly $6.5 million over the past 12 years for families in need.
+The Applied Materials “Silicon Valley Turkey Trot” benefits local charitable organizations that include the Healthier Kids Foundation Santa Clara County, Housing Trust Silicon Valley, Second Harvest Food Bank of Santa Clara and San Mateo Counties, Second Harvest Food Bank of Santa Cruz County and The Health Trust.
+Founded by Silicon Valley Leadership Group President and CEO Carl Guardino in 2005, the Turkey Trot has raised nearly $6.9 million over the past 13 years for families in need.
 It’s a 5K and 10K walk/run through downtown San Jose.

 Register for this year’s Turkey Trot, November 22 here.